How to fit large complexity classes into TFNP

-We develop two, related, constructions.
-The first starts with a complexity class, such as $\pty \P$, and (almost) canonically defines a $\TFNP$ subclass from it, consisting of problems that can be solved by a polynomial-time interaction with an untrustworthy Adversary who claims to be able to answer queries to the class.
+The first construction starts with a complexity class, such as $\pty \P$, and (almost) canonically defines a $\TFNP$ subclass from it, consisting of problems that can be solved by a polynomial-time interaction with an untrustworthy Adversary who claims to be able to answer queries to the class.
 The ``almost'' part is that we need to specify a particular axiomatization of the complexity class; the Adversary is allowed to give incorrect answers, as long as they do not immediately violate any of our axioms.
 This gives well-behaved classes with natural complete problems, and our main results here are: \begin{itemize} \item The class arising from $\pty \P$ is the standard class $\PPA$ (Theorem~\ref{the:Gpty_PPA}).
-This does not depend on a particular choice of axioms for $\pty \P$ (Theorem~\ref{the:robust_PPA}). \item The class arising from $\NP$, with natural axioms, is the standard class $\PLS$. \item Two different axiomatizations of PSPACE, in terms of PSPACE computations and of true QBFs, give rise to the same class.
-This contains the standard classes $\PLS$, $\PPA$ and $\PPP$ by natural reductions (Proposition~\ref{pro:QBF1}, Theorems~\ref{the:PPA_Gsh} and~\ref{the:PPT_Gsh}) and is characterized by the well-studied Frege proof system. \item The classes arising from the polynomial hierarchy coincide with previously-studied classes defined by natural combinatorial problems, and are characterized by the well-studied constant-depth Frege hierarchy of proof systems. \end{itemize}
+This does not depend on a particular choice of axioms for $\pty \P$ (Theorem~\ref{the:robust_PPA}). \item The class arising from $\NP$, with natural axioms, is the standard class $\PLS$ (Proposition~\ref{pro:QBF1_from_PNP}). \item Two different axiomatizations of PSPACE, in terms of PSPACE computations and of true QBFs, give rise to the same class (Theorem~\ref{the:pspace_equivalence}).
+This contains the standard classes $\PLS$, $\PPA$ and $\PPP$ by natural reductions (Proposition~\ref{pro:QBF1}, Theorems~\ref{the:PPA_Gsh} and~\ref{the:PPT_Gsh}) and is characterized by the well-studied Frege proof system (Proposition~\ref{pro:proof_characterizations}). \item The classes arising from the polynomial hierarchy coincide with previously-studied classes defined by natural combinatorial problems (Proposition~\ref{pro:GI_loc_k}) and are characterized by the well-studied constant-depth Frege hierarchy of proof systems (Proposition~\ref{pro:proof_characterizations}). \end{itemize}

 Here a proof system ``characterizes'' a TFNP subclass if the subclass contains precisely the problems which have small proofs of totality in the system.
 It was recently shown in~\cite{goos2022separations} that every standard TFNP class (except PPP) has a corresponding proof system; we exhibit classes for some relatively strong proof systems which did not appear in this picture before.